The Work Is Hard Enough. Research Shouldn't Be.

 Through that process, I realized that effective, evidence-based interventions do exist.
 However, adoption depended on coordination and alignment across sectors.
 Today, I work with justice-focused organizations to provide research and analysis that supports decisions with generational impact.

-If you are facing a research or funding challenge, let's talk!
+If you are facing a research or funding challenge, let's talk.

 Want to Stay in the Loop?